VeSaPa/qa-portfolio/README.md

 I am currently learning Manual QA through coursework and self-practice.
 I am interested in software testing because it requires attention to detail, logical thinking and a structured way of working.

-My previous work experience helped me develop accuracy, organization and responsibility, which I believe are valuable skills in QA.
+My previous work experience helped me develop organization, responsibility and a careful approach to working with structured information, which I believe are valuable skills in QA.

 ## Contents